-June is a good time to harvest and re-bed worm bins.
-EarthWorms can create rich compost for your garden by recycling the organic waste from your household.
-If you don’t have one already, consider constructing a worm bin to compost kitchen scraps.
-The worms will munch on the scraps and leave castings behind, which makes excellent compost.
+Speaking of beneficial insects and other creepy crawlies, why not put worms to work for you this summer?
+Earthworms can create rich compost for your garden by recycling the organic waste from your household, and June is an ideal time to harvest and re-bed a worm bin — or construct one if you don’t have one yet.
+In this setup, worms munch on your kitchen scraps and leave their castings — which have all the makings of an excellent compost — behind.
 Make sure to provide your worms with clean, moist bedding like leaves or newspaper strips to keep any lingering odor from entering your kitchen.
-You will also need to regularly feed your worms with vegetarian, organic waste like vegetable peelings, coffee grounds, grain, and egg shells (make sure you don’t give them any egg...they eat a plant-based diet for the most part).
+You will also need to regularly feed your worms with vegetarian, organic waste like vegetable peelings, coffee grounds, grains, and egg shells.
+(Make sure you don’t give them any egg, as they eat a plant-based diet for the most part!)

-Now is the time to plant pumpkins and squash for fall and winter harvest.
-We have many rare and unusual varieties to choose from!
-Many autumn and winter crops should be sowed this month.
-You can also extend your harvest into July and August by sowing chives, garlic, cucumbers, lettuce and snap beans this month.
+Although we may only now be approaching summer, as with sunflowers, it’s not too early to be looking towards the fall.
+Now is the ideal the time to plant pumpkins and squash for fall and winter harvest.
+You can also extend your harvest into July and August by sowing chives, garlic, cucumbers, lettuce, and snap beans.

 With a little bit of effort, you are sure to enjoy the bounty of your garden this June!